AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 <!--- AC-1225-->

-*  Merchants can now test the shopper experience of the country in which the shopper is located, rather than the merchant’s location.
+*  Merchants can now test the shopper experience of the country in which the shopper is located, rather than the merchant's location.

 <!--- AC-266-->